Beyond the Garden

 When you 'dig in' to herb gardening, you'll find your curiosity piqued and interests awakened to herbs not only in your garden, but enhancing the food you eat, uplifting your living spaces with relaxing smells and beautiful cuttings, finding new projects to stimulate your mind, and a wonderful opportunity to expose young ones to the wonders of nature.

 ⚑ It is the policy of The Herb Society of America not to advise or recommend herbs for medicinal or health use.
-This information is intended for educational purposes only and should not be considered as a recommendation or an endorsement of any particular medical or health treatment.
+Please consult a health care provider before pursuing any herbal treatments.